 sec.
 1, p.
 116.]

 39-5302.
 DEFINITIONS.
-For the purposes of this chapter:
+For the purposes of this chapter:“Adult” means a person 18 years or older

 "Abuse" means the intentional or negligent infliction of physical pain, injury or mental injury

-"Caretaker" means any individual or institution that is responsible by relationship, contract, or court order to provide food, shelter or clothing, or medical or other life-sustaining necessities to a vulnerable adult.
+"Caregiver" means a Formal Caregiver who is a person of trust or authority who accepts compensation from the vulnerable adult, an employer or one acting in the interests of the vulnerable adult, such as but not limited to; money, rent abatement, room and board, access to transportation or childcare, to perform a service for a vulnerable adult; or an informal caregiver who is a person who provides support for a vulnerable adult without expectation of compensation, good or services.

 "Commission" means the Idaho commission on aging, established pursuant to chapter 50, title 67, Idaho Code.

-"Department" means the Idaho department of health and welfare "Emergency" means an exigent circumstance in which a vulnerable adult's health and safety is placed in imminent danger.
+"Department" means the Idaho department of health and welfare or their designee.

+"Emergency" means an exigent circumstance in which a vulnerable adult's health and safety is placed in imminent danger.
 Imminent danger is when death or severe bodily injury could reasonably be expected to occur without intervention.

+"Exploitation" means the fraudulent or otherwise illegal, unauthorized, or improper act or process of an individual, that uses the resources of a vulnerable adult for monetary or personal benefit, or that results in depriving an older adult of rightful access to, or use of, benefits, resources, belongings, or assets.

-"Exploitation" means an action that may include, but is not limited to, the unjust or improper use of a vulnerable adult's financial power of attorney, funds, property, or resources by another person for profit or advantage.
-"Neglect" means failure of a caretaker to provide food, clothing, shelter or medical care reasonably necessary to sustain the life and health of a vulnerable adult, or the failure of a vulnerable adult to provide those services for himself.
+"Neglect" means failure of a caregiver to provide food, clothing, shelter or medical care reasonably necessary to sustain the life and health of a vulnerable adult, or the failure of a vulnerable adult to provide those services for himself.

+“Older Adult” means a person 65 years or older

 "Provider" means an area agency on aging or a person or an entity capable of providing adult protective services, including duly authorized agents and employees.

-"Supportive services" means non investigatory remedial, social, legal, health, educational, mental health and referral services provided to a vulnerable adult.
+"Supportive services" means, social, legal, health, educational, mental health and referral services provided to a vulnerable adult.

+“Prevention Services” means social, educational, and referral services.

-"Vulnerable adult" means a person eighteen (18) years of age or older who is unable to protect himself from abuse, neglect or exploitation due to physical or mental impairment that affects the person's judgment or behavior to the extent that he lacks sufficient understanding or capacity to make or communicate or implement decisions regarding his person.
+“Vulnerable adult” means a condition in which an adult is unable to protect himself from abuse, neglect, or exploitation because of a mental, physical, or developmental disability, or the infirmities of aging.

+"Undue influence” means improper influence that deprives a person of freedom of choice or substitutes another’s choice or desire for the person’s own.

 Nothing in this chapter shall be construed to mean a person is abused, neglected, or exploited for the sole reason he is relying upon treatment by spiritual means through prayer alone in accordance with the tenets and practices of a recognized church or religious denomination; nor shall the provisions of this chapter be construed to require any medical care or treatment in contravention of the stated or implied objection of such a person.